AmitKumarDas/Decisions/blogs/volume_distribution_proposal.md

   return true
 }

-// IsNotName returns true if provided csp
+// IsNotUID returns true if provided csp
-// instance name does not match with any
+// instance's UID does not match with any
-// of the provided names
+// of the provided UIDs
-func IsNotName(names ...string) predicate {
+func IsNotUID(uids ...string) predicate {
   return func(c *csp) bool {
-    for _, name := range names {
+    for _, uid := range uids {
-      if name == c.object.Name {
+      if uid == c.object.UID {
         return false
       }
     }